 One of the canals was close to patency, but I wasn’t convinced it was patent yet.
 The other canal was short, and therein lay her frustration.

-When you can’t get to length, here are the tricks that I shared with her that I also want to share with you:
+When you can’t get to length, here are the 8 tricks for apical calcification and curvatures in root canals that I shared with her.
+Now I’m sharing them with you:

 1. Use smaller files.
 Not having any luck with your 10 file?
 It’s time to think smaller so you can get down to that apex.
 I use 6 and 8 files all the time.
 If something’s really calcified, then I’ll use a 21mm hand file over a 25mm one; the shorter files tend to work better for these situations.

 2. Toss the K files and get C ones.
 That’s “C” for “cutting,” which is exactly what you need for getting through that apical calcification to 0.0.
 Rather than the “quarter turn pull,” this file needs to be used in a pecking motions.
 (More on my Top 10 Tools for Endo here.)

 3. If the tip of the file gets bent, then cut the tip off and keep using the file as-is.
 This will keep your tip more active and help it cut more efficiently.
 Don’t forget that you just shortened your file, though!
 This is also a great way to get more life out of your file instead of reaching for a new one.

 4. When your hands get tired, use the M4 Handpiece!
 It’s freakin’ awesome!
 It basically turns your hand into a rotary file, so that it can bust through those calcified canals and get you down to apex.
 (You’ll want to make sure you keep that pecking motion when you use it.)
 Here’s one one put out by Kerr, but you can obviously reach out to your dental supplier for more options.